4ur1X/sounds-like/README.md

 - Adhan

 3. We used the Zoom H6n to record some of the audios.
 4. Each of us took 1 part to edit, which we then put together into 1 sound.
 5. While recording, we also took pictures of each "scene" to add a slideshow of images while our sound plays.
-6. Working on the website...
+6. For the website we added interactivity by allowing people to play music on the front page and the confetti to pop up.
+We also added animations to our names on the last page.

 **Wireframe:**
 Initial design of the wireframe.